 Kymera Primary Care Centers are rapidly expanding to meet the needs of the communities we serve.
-This team is made up of superior physicians’ board certified in either family practice and internal medicine.
-In addition, board certified mid-level practitioners provide primary care coverage.
-Services are provided with high levels of clinical expertise providing timely care for all patients.
+This team is made up of superior physicians board-certified in either family practice or internal medicine.
+In addition, board-certified mid-level practitioners provide primary care coverage.
+Services are provided with high levels of clinical expertise, providing timely care for all patients.

 What is a Primary Care Physician (PCP)?

 A primary care physician or PCP is your main doctor, the one you see for nearly every problem.
-If the PCP is assigned by your insurance company and you do not like the one assigned, you may request another provided the requested PCP accepts the insurance and is accepting new patients.
+Suppose your insurance company assigns the PCP, and you do not like the one assigned.
+In that case, you may request another, provided the requested PCP accepts the insurance and is accepting new patients.

 What is the Difference Between a PCP and a Family Doctor?

 The primary care physician is an internist.
 Family doctors are both internists and pediatricians, taking on the dual specialization in order to practice with entire families.
 The PCP is considered a specialist in adult medicine.